talmeillet/Clinical-Infection-Risk-Assessment-System/README.md

 4. **Symptom Enrichment & Augmentation:** To mirror real-world subjective reporting, we integrated a symptom knowledge base derived from official clinical guidelines (CDC, IDSA, NHSN).
 We augmented the profiles by injecting subjective symptoms tailored to specific infection categories (e.g., respiratory symptoms for pneumonia, urinary symptoms for UTI).
 This ensures clinical consistency—patients are never assigned contradictory symptoms.
 5. **LLM-Based Synthesis:** We employed local LLMs (via **Ollama**) to convert these structured JSON profiles into natural-sounding clinical narratives.
 By providing only pre-verified facts, we prevent clinical hallucinations and ensure that the generative model acts as a writer, not an originator of clinical facts.

+The symptom knowledge base used in step 4 (CDC/IDSA/NHSN-derived, per infection category) is documented, with the specific clinical literature it draws on, in [`data/01_profiles/symptom_literature_review.md`](data/01_profiles/symptom_literature_review.md).

+**Design decision — notes per admission:** the augmentation stage can generate multiple diverse note variants per admission.
+We initially generated 5 per admission, but found this let the downstream classifiers pick up on repeated phrasing patterns from the same admission and overfit noticeably faster; capping at 3 (see `MAX_NOTES_PER_ORIGINAL` in notebook `04`) kept enough variety for training while reducing that effect.

+> **Note on `notebooks/02_synthetic_corpus_pipeline_openai.ipynb`:** this notebook's original run — used to develop and validate the note-writing prompt later reused in notebook `03` — was performed against an earlier version of the clinical profiles.
+Re-running it today will draw on the current `data/01_profiles/` output instead, so it may not reproduce the original historical corpus exactly.
+Its role in this repository is methodological validation of the prompt design, not a maintained second corpus; `data/02_clinical_notes/openai/` is intentionally empty for that reason.

 ## Input/Output Example

 * **Input**: "A 79-year-old male presented as an urgent transfer from another hospital.
 He has been experiencing chills, loss of appetite, malaise, and rapid heart rate since admission.
 During a week-long stay, he underwent percutaneous abdominal drainage and parenteral nutrition.
 His white blood cell count is 12.6 with 82.9% neutrophils."